 On 22 August 2019, Deutsche Bank reached a settlement with the US Securities and Exchange Commission (SEC) to resolve its investigation into the Bank's hiring practices related to candidates referred by clients, potential clients and government officials.
 The Bank agreed to pay USD 16,178,850 as part of the settlement.
 The US Department of Justice (DOJ) has closed its investigation of the Bank regarding its hiring practices.
-Certain regulators and law enforcement authorities in various jurisdictions, including the SEC and the DOJ, are investigating, among other things, Deutsche Bank's compliance with the U.S. Foreign Corrupt Practices Act and other laws with respect to the Bank's engagement of finders and consultants.
+Certain regulators and law enforcement authorities in various jurisdictions, including the SEC and the DOJ, are investigating, among other things, Deutsche Bank's engagement of finders and consultants.
 Deutsche Bank is responding to and continuing to cooperate with these investigations.
 Certain regulators in other jurisdictions have also been briefed on these investigations.
-The Group has recorded a provision with respect to certain of these regulatory investigations.
 The Group has not disclosed the amount of this provision because it has concluded that such disclosure can be expected to prejudice seriously the outcome of these regulatory investigations.
 Based on the facts currently known, it is not practicable at this time for the Bank to predict the timing of a resolution.